devongarde/ssc/recipe/tea/.ssc/README.txt

-Certain experimental code uses this directory for persistence.
+Directory used for templates and persistence.